thewca/wca-regulations/wca-regulations.md

     - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
 If a regional record is broken multiple times on the same calendar date, only the best result is recognized as breaking that regional record.
     - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event must be held at most once per competition.
-- 9k) All competitors may participate in all events of a competition, except in cases specifically approved by the WCA.
+- 9k) All competitors may participate in all events of a competition, except in cases specifically approved by the WCA Competition Announcement Team.
 - 9l) Each round must be completed before any following round of the same event can start.
 - 9m) Events must have at most four rounds.
     - 9m1) Rounds with 99 or fewer competitors must have at most two subsequent rounds.